 — Karen E. Willcox, Director of the Oden Institute

 Learn more about the governance of the Oden Institute.

-Established in 2003 as a unique interdisciplinary research unit, the Oden Institute is located on the campus of The University of Texas at Austin.
+The Oden Institute is a unique interdisciplinary research unit at The University of Texas at Austin.
+The founding of the Oden Institute dates back to 1973, with the establishment of the Texas Institute for Computational Mechanics (TICAM).
 The Institute offers its own interdisciplinary graduate programs, prestigious postdoctoral fellowships, and a world-renowned visiting scholars program.

 spanning 5 schools and colleges